je-can-code/rmmz-plugins/README.md

   - look to zelda or something for ideas of tools, like hookshot or boots.
 - Cooldown-affecting things:
   - gear that increases/reduces cooldown for attacks/skills/tools.
-- Movespeed-affecting things:
-  - gear that increases/reduces movespeed for the battler (player/actors only).
 - Drops:
   - potentially non-static locations
   - leverage AI to move away/towards player